Last updated on July 8th, 2022 at 05:54 pm

 He describes feeling a yearning for “spiritual growth and inner mastery,” something he said he wasn’t finding through his chosen career path.

 He ended up moving to Thailand to become a forest meditation monk.
-After six years of monastic training, he felt moved to share what he had learned with the world, and re-entered “regular life” as a teacher, writer, speaker, leader, healer.
+After six years of monastic training, he felt moved to share what he had learned with the world and re-entered “regular life” as a teacher, writer, speaker, leader, and healer.